Shatterproof National Principles of Care

 The Shatterproof National Principles of Care for addiction treatment are science-based practices which improve outcomes for individuals with a substance use disorder.

 #1: Routine screenings in every medical setting

-During check-ups and in the ER, from pediatric to geriatric care—screenings for an SUD should be as common as measuring blood pressure.
+During check-ups and in the ER, no matter what your age is, you need to be screened for a substance use disorder.
+This should be as common as getting your blood pressure taken.

 #2: A personal plan for every patient

 Treatment facilities should consider your unique needs.
 One-size treatment does not fit all.

 What this means: Treatment facilities should give you a personalized and thorough evaluation before creating your treatment plan.
 Your provider should ask about your substance use disorder and other physical and mental health concerns.
 During this first step, you also should be asked to identify concerns—such as those related to family, social situations, housing, and transportation—which could affect your care and long-term recovery.
 In addition, treatment should include frequent check-ins and personalized adjustments from your healthcare provider.